Zhya-L/DDC-DETR/README.md

-The file includes sample images of experimental results (comparison between RT-DETR and DDC-DETR results) and videos.
+The file includes sample images of experimental results (comparison between RT-DETR and DDC-DETR results) and one video.